Galarzaa90/tibiawiki-sql/README.md

 Inspired in [Mytherin's Tibiaylzer](https://github.com/Mytherin/Tibialyzer) TibiaWiki parsing script.

-This script fetches data from TibiaWiki via it's API, compared to relying on [database dumps](http://tibia.wikia.com/wiki/Special:Statistics) that are not updated as frequently.
+This script fetches data from TibiaWiki via its API, compared to relying on [database dumps](http://tibia.wikia.com/wiki/Special:Statistics) that are not updated as frequently.
 By using the API, the data obtained is always fresh.

-This script is not intended to be running constantly, it is meant to be run once, generate a sqlite database for external use.
+This script is not intended to be running constantly, it is meant to be run once, generate a sqlite database and use it externally.

 ## Requirements